 One of the more important lessons education should teach is discipline.
-It is the shared responsibility of the home and school to accomplish this goal.
+It is the shared responsibility of the child's home and our school to accomplish this goal.
 Discipline is the key to good conduct and proper consideration for other people.
 It is the training that develops self-control, character, orderliness, and efficiency.